codenet/col733-cloud/storage-spanner.md

 OCC assumes most transactions do not conflict with each other.
 Transactions setup watch for different variables.
 If any variable changes before transaction could commit, the transaction is aborted.
-For example in the following, if T1 gets to exec first, T2 is aborted.
+For example in the following, if T1 gets to exec first, T2 is aborted and retried.
 If T2 gets to exec first, T1 is *not* aborted since T2 did not change x, y.

 | T1: transfer | T2: audit   |
 | ------------ | ----------- |